 We are making greater use than ever before of the administrative data collected by public and some private sector organisations.
 As well as supporting our response to unexpected events, these data are being used throughout to help drive up census quality, to produce new outputs by integrating census and administrative data, and to help quality assure the statistics before release.
 We will be making far greater use of administrative data than in the 2011 Census.
 Further details are given in the following sections but in summary, we are planning to use administrative data to:

-- predict how and when people are likely to respond to ensure that we have the right resources available in the right places to provide help to those who need it (see Contingency planning in Section 4: Process and estimate).
+predict how and when people are likely to respond to ensure that we have the right resources available in the right places to provide help to those who need it (see Identifying those who might need help in Section 2: Design and Build).

-- potentially support the imputation of missing date of birth data and the imputation of missing households (see Background and Processing in Section 4: Process and estimate)
+potentially support the imputation of missing date of age birth data and the imputation of missing households (see Background and Processing in Section 4: Process and estimate)

 Keeping your data safe